apache/pekko/docs/src/main/paradox/general/configuration.md

 You can replace or supplement `application.conf` either in code or using system properties.

-If you're using [ConfigFactory.load()](https://lightbend.github.io/config/latest/api/com/typesafe/config/ConfigFactory.html#load--) (which Akka does by default) you can replace `application.conf` by defining `-Dconfig.resource=whatever`, `-Dconfig.file=whatever`, or `-Dconfig.url=whatever`.
+If you're using [ConfigFactory.load()](https://lightbend.github.io/config/latest/api/com/typesafe/config/ConfigFactory.html#load--) (which Pekko does by default) you can replace `application.conf` by defining `-Dconfig.resource=whatever`, `-Dconfig.file=whatever`, or `-Dconfig.url=whatever`.